tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-20-how-docs-as-code-impacts-writing.md

 Scott Abel's [*Technical Communication Industry Benchmarking Survey*](http://public2.brighttalk.com/resource/core/217857/the-state-of-technical-communication_474463.pdf) (summarized in an *Intercom* article titled [Survey Reveals Top Tools, Trends, and Technologies in Use in Technical Communication Teams](https://www.stc.org/intercom/2019/01/survey-reveals-top-tools-trends-and-technologies-in-use-in-technical-communication-teams/)) gathers information about tools, trends, technologies, and other details from 600+ professional technical communicators.
 No details are provided about the intended audiences the respondents write for (e.g., engineering vs non-engineering audiences), but I assume the demographics of both authors and audiences generally align with those who read [The Content Wrangler](http://contentwrangler.com) and attend conferences such as [Information Development World](https://www.informationdevelopmentworld.com/), which tend to focus on content strategy, enterprise content re-use, multi-channel publishing, localization, chatbots, and more.

 Scott's survey does actually include some API-related information.
 He found that "Fifty-eight percent of technical communication teams surveyed say they currently document APIs; 10 percent plan to in the future."
-One challenge tech writers face in documenting APIs is "using software tools not optimized for ease-of-use or writing efficiency, and lack of experience," Scott said.
+One challenge tech writers face in documenting APIs is "using software tools not optimized for ease-of-use or writing efficiency, and lack of experience," Scott writes.

 These responses about APIs are more relevant to my tech comm world, but they don't go far enough into dev docs for my interests.
 As with Saul's census, Scott's survey hardly mentions docs-as-code tools or workflows.
 In both surveys, communities like [Write the Docs](https://writethedocs.org/) aren't mentioned, and other more developer-oriented topics are left out, such as how writers integrate with engineering scrum teams, whether writers auto-generate the OpenAPI spec or manually create it, whether docs reviews are conducted like code reviews, and so on.